Bispecific monoclonal antibody: Advantages over ordinary monoclonal antibodies

+Current Scenario of bsAb drugs

+Several bsAb drugs have been approved by the US FDA / EMA and over 180 are currently in clinical trials.
+The first bispecific antibody to gain regulatory approval, blinatumomab, targets CD19 on B cells and CD3 on T cells, leading to the activation of T cells and the destruction of B cells.
+Additional bispecific antibody drugs have since been approved by the US FDA: emicizumab, amivantamab, tebentafusp, faricimab, teclistamab, mosunetuzumab, epcoritamab, glofitamab.
+Among the bsAb programs currently under development, the combination of CD3 and tumor surface targets are the most popular targets pairs.
+Other popular targets are HER2, PD-1, PD-L1, EGFR, CTLA-4, etc., which as well as immune targets of PD-1, PD-L1, BCMA, CD47, CTLA-4, LAG-3, 4 -1BB.
+Additionally, with the approval of the several new bsAb since 2022, and new mechanisms for improving efficacy like development of hetero-dimer bispecific molecules, several additional possibilities of target pairs have emerged.

 Problems and current disadvantages

+A primary issue accompanying BsAb development since the early stages has been achieving a high ratio of correctly paired bispecific antibodies.
+Early attempts to produce BsAbs resulted in large amounts of homodimers and other mispaired fragments.
+Novel pairing technologies have been developed to increase the heterodimerization rate, leading to higher yields and reduced production costs.

-IgG-like antibodies can be immunogenic, which means the Fc region could cause detrimental downstream immune responses caused by cells that are activated by Fc receptors.
+Furthermore, IgG-like antibodies can be immunogenic, which means the Fc region could cause detrimental downstream immune responses caused by cells that are activated by Fc receptors.
 The therapeutic use of BsAbs as a whole is still largely in development, with many clinical trials currently ongoing that are determining the efficacy and safety of BsAbs for treatment.

+One major area of concern is the feasibility of administration and management of side effects, where the potential for therapeutic success must be weighed against possible risks.
+The occurrence of side effects primarily depends on the specific antibody, its target, and patient-specific factors.
+These factors have to be individually examined for each patient in order to evaluate the feasibility of a bispecific antibody treatment, and to assess the risk of infusion-related, immune-related, organ-specific, and hematologic side effects.

 Applications

 Bispecific antibodies have a wide variety of applications in diagnosis and therapy.
 BsAbs can be combined with HRPO, can be used in pre-targeting strategies, and can be used to provide better imaging for early detection in diagnosis.
 To treat cancer, BsAbs can target immune cells precisely, help and reactive the immune cells, fine-tune the fate and function of immune cells, improve the tolerance of immune cells, and promote the return to immune homeostasis.
-BsAbs can also be applied to treat other diseases, including hemophilia A, diabetes, Alzeimer's disease, and ophthalmological diseases.
+BsAbs can also be applied to treat other diseases, including hemophilia A, diabetes, Alzheimer's disease, and ophthalmological diseases.